Prakhar16Leo/Superstore-Sales-Delivery-Analysis-with-SQL-Data-Modeling/README.md

 # Superstore-Sales-Delivery-Analysis-(SQL)

 This project focuses on analyzing retail sales and delivery performance using SQL.
-The objective was to identify operational inefficiencies, evaluate delivery performance, understand sales patterns across different business dimensions, and transform a raw dataset into a relational database structure to show real-world data systems.
+We aimed to identify operational inefficiencies, evaluate delivery performance, understand sales patterns across different business dimensions, and transform a raw dataset into a relational database structure to show real-world data systems.
----

-##Business Problem needs to be understood:
+## Business Problem needs to be understood:

 -Which factors affect delivery performance
 -where operational delays occur
 -Which products and regions drive revenue
 -How data can be structured for scalable analysis

-###This project aims to answer these questions using data analysis and database modeling.
+### This project aims to answer these questions using data analysis and database modeling.
 ---
 #Dataset Overview

 ##The dataset contains retail transaction data, including: